mcdaley/mcdaley-website/README.md

 [x] Add blog image to the BlogPostSummary.
 [x] Refactor BlogSummaryList and BlogSummary to use code format in react examples.
 [x] Add group hover for each blog post
-[] Redesign Navbar component
+[x] Redesign Navbar component
-  [] Fix Navbar to use the whole page and move links to the far right.
+  [x] Fix Navbar to use the whole page and move links to the far right.
-  [] Replace text links w/ icons for mobile screen
-  [] Style navbar links to display the active page.
-  [] Add a logo next to the "Logo Here"
+  [x] Add a logo next to the "Logo Here"
-[] Remove all of the old "css" files
+[x] Remove all of the old "css" files
   [x] Remove "styles.container" from index.tsx
-  [] Redesign the footer using tailwind
+  [x] Redesign the footer using tailwind
-  [] Look at layout from gatsby version of mcdaley.com [x] Refactor the Navbar
+  [x] Look at layout from gatsby version of mcdaley.com [x] Refactor the Navbar
   [x] Create separate Navbar component.
 [] Update the favicon.ico to use the robot